Saturday, September 7, 2013

 • Muscular relaxation through 61-points: This section will help rid the body of unnecessary tension and stored emotion in the body at 61 points.
 It allows the body to loosen and let go of sustained muscular contractions.

-Here I will guide you through this beautiful practice.
 Prepare yourself to be sweetly rewarded for being you.

 Saturday, January 19, 2013